 Stick to something comfortable, and you’ll feel more confident and self-assured.

-4. Avoid boring beige
+4. Avoid boring beige and white

 Now there is nothing wrong with beige, and there are certainly times when it is called for.
 However, as easy as it may be to throw on a beige bra and panty set, a bit of color now and again will liven things up.
+(White underwear on the other hand, is almost always unflattering.
+Even on Victoria Secret models.)

 Why not some teal or a flowery print?
 Navy blue polka dots maybe?
 It goes back to the first point of having that secret that only you know what you are wearing, and that feeling of confidence.